daos-stack/daos/doc/admin/deployment.md

 -----------------

 To validate that the DAOS system is properly installed, the daos\_test suite can be executed.
-Ensure the DAOS Agent is configuered and running before running daos\_test:
+Ensure the DAOS Agent is configured and running before running daos\_test:

 [[]{#_Toc4574315 .anchor}]{#_Toc4572376 .anchor}orterun -np